-Establish a vision and strategic plan to advance the school towards the digital world.
-You’ll need to show off your knowledge of the characteristics and dynamics make a learning space innovative.
+Establish a vision and strategic plan to advance the school toward the digital world.
+You’ll need to show off your knowledge of the characteristics and dynamics that make a learning space innovative.

-The last thing to cover in this document is how you intend on improving existing programs and resources.
+The last thing to cover in this document is how you intend to improve existing programs and resources.
 You should explain how you plan on leveraging the connections you create using technology to make multiple improvements across the school culture.

 “Is There Anything Else I Should Know?”

-While your Philosophy of Digital Leadership should address the seven pillars to stand out from the applications of other leaders, you also need to express your beliefs in education in general.
+While your Philosophy of Digital Leadership should address the seven pillars to stand out from other leaders’ applications, you must also express your general beliefs in education.
 Since this task can be easier said than done, reflect on the following questions one at a time to create an engaging, focused document.

 - What are my beliefs based on?
-Do my past experiences; knowledge gained, or classical ideals motivate me as a leader in education?
+Do my past experiences, the knowledge gained, or classical ideals motivate me as a leader in education?

 - What is the purpose of being a school leader?
-In addition to empowering students to use technology to learn and gain knowledge, should education be directed towards a core curriculum, students’ actions and behaviors, fostering citizenship, or teaching critical thinking and decision making?
+In addition to empowering students to use technology to learn and gain knowledge, should education be directed towards a core curriculum, students’ actions, behaviors, fostering citizenship, or teaching critical thinking and decision-making?

 - What roles should the teachers I lead play?
 Should I decide for them or entrust them to choose their roles themselves or based on the students’ feedback?

-- What role will learners have in the digital educational environment you plan on establishing?
+- What role will learners play in the digital educational environment you plan to establish?
 Will they only have to memorize facts, apply knowledge, or form opinions and make decisions?

-Jot down the answers to these questions as well as a few concise statements covering the seven pillars of digital leadership.
+Jot down the answers to these questions and a few concise statements covering the seven pillars of digital leadership.
 However, before you start writing, keep in mind the following tips: